inspircd/docs/docs/4/breaking-changes.md

 - The modenotice module has been moved to inspircd-contrib.
 In order to upgrade either remove this module from your configuration or run `./modulemanager install m_modenotice` to install it.

+- The nationalchars module has been removed.
+In order to upgrade you should switch to the codepage module instead.

 - The regex_tre module has been moved to inspircd-contrib.
 In order to upgrade either remove this module from your configuration or run `./modulemanager install m_regex_tre` to install it.

 - The sha256 module has been renamed to sha2.
 In order to upgrade you should change your module tag to point to the new name.